Pat O'Brien (actor): RKO

 Soon he signed a contract with RKO and appeared in several movies for that studio.
 He mostly played authority/military roles such as The Navy Comes Through (1942), and Bombardier (1943).
 The Iron Major (1943) was an attempt to repeat the success of Knute Rockne with O'Brien as Frank Cavanaugh.

 At Universal he supported Deanna Durbin in Frank Borzage's His Butler's Sister (1943) then it was back to RKO for Marine Raiders (1944).

 With his agent Phil Ryan, O'Brien set up his own production company, Teneen Productions.
 They signed a deal with Columbia to make a film with O'Brien, Secret Command (1944).
 (In 1955 the IRS would sue him for earnings on this film.)
 At RKO he did Having Wonderful Crime (1946) and Man Alive (1945).
 For Columbia he made Perilous Holiday (1946).

 In 1946 he starred in the successful film noir suspense film, Crack-Up.
 He was in a thriller, Riffraff (1947) and another biopic Fighting Father Dunne (1948).
 He followed it with The Boy with Green Hair (1948), and A Dangerous Profession (1949) with Raft.

 While working as a Hollywood contract player, O'Brien made occasional appearances on the radio in the 1930s and 1940s.
+In 1946 he collaborated with the contralto Kate Smith on the popular Viva America program for the CBS radio network.
 In the summer of 1947, he starred with Lynn Bari in Summer Theater, a program "dramatizing episodes in the life of a small town druggist."